 Ms. Heinrich holds degrees in oboe performance from the Cincinnati College-Conservatory of Music (BM) and Rice University (MM).
 As an oboist, she spent four years (two as Co-Artistic Director) touring nationally with the multi-disciplinary ensemble Tales & Scales, including appearances on family concerts with the Dallas Symphony, Indianapolis Symphony, Oregon Symphony, and Louisville Orchestra.
 She performs regularly with orchestras in the greater Milwaukee area, and is a frequent guest speaker for the Milwaukee Symphony Orchestra’s “Meet the Music” pre-concert talks.

-Ryan Kahlbaugh graduated from Manhattan School of Music in 2006 completing a Bachelor of Music in Percussion Performance.
+Principal Percussion of the Milwaukee Ballet Orchestra beginning with the 2017/18 season, Ryan Kahlbaugh graduated from Manhattan School of Music in 2006 completing a Bachelor of Music in Percussion Performance.
 His teachers included Jim Preiss, of the Steve Reich Ensemble, Duncan Patton, of the MET Opera Orchestra, and Chris Lamb, of the New York Philharmonic.
 Graduate studies continued at DePaul University in Chicago, earning a Master of Music ('08) and Performance Certificate ('10).
 While at DePaul, he studied with Ted Atkatz, formerly of the Chicago Symphony Orchestra, Mark Damoulakis, of the Cleveland Orchestra, Eric Millstein and Mike Green, both of the Lyric Opera Orchestra and Grant Park Festival Orchestra.

 While a student at DePaul University, he participated in the Music Academy of the West festival in Santa Barbara, CA as well as the Pacific Music Festival, held in Sapporo, Japan and concluding in a five day tour to Osaka and Tokyo.